 A Collection of Unmitigated Pedantry is now looking for guest posts!
-In particular, I am interested in running guest posts where researchers in the fields of History, Classics or Archaeology share a bit about the exciting research projects they are engaged with (‘researchers’ here can mean any career stage, though I am particularly interested in highlighting the work of graduate students, early career academics and others who may have fewer outlets to publicize their research).
+In particular, I am interested in running guest posts where researchers in the fields of History, Classics or Archaeology share a bit about the exciting research projects they are engaged with.
+At this time, I am keeping guest posts down to writers active in one of these academic fields (though that can mean individuals in any career stage, including graduate students, early career academics, and independent researchers with academic credentials).
+The research in question does not need to be complete, I am happy to feature research in process or pre-publication (indeed, that is mostly what I expect to feature).

 My hope in doing this is to use some part of this platform here to introduce a slice of the interested public to the wide range of interesting and useful work happening in the humanities.
 For now, while I know that many of my readers have expertise beyond the History-and-Classics-Adjacent space, I am mostly looking to keep posts limited to fields where I feel I have at least some competence to assess them.